JaciBrunning/EmbeddedTools/README.md

                 mycommand(CommandArtifact) {            // Set up a Command artifact to deploy. directory "subdir"                      // Set the working directory for the command (relative to target directory.
-Absolute paths permitted) command "echo Hello Command Artifact"   // Set the command to run }
+Absolute paths permitted) command "echo Hello Command Artifact"   // Set the command to run

+                    onlyIf {                                // Only execute this artifact if the result of command matches the regex of expect.
+Optional. command 'echo "Hello World"'
+                        expect 'Hello (.+)'
+                    }

+                    companionTask 'myOutputTask'            // Get or create a companion task by name, of type ArtifactCompanionTask.
+Task depends on deployer.
+See below
+                    // Companion Task example:
+                    //  task myOutputTask(ArtifactCompanionTask) {
+                    //      command = 'echo "My Command"'           // String, command to run.
+Will be set to artifact.command (above) if not set by task
+                    //      doLast {
+                    //          println commandOutput('myTarget')          // Get output of command (when run on target) as a string
+                    //          println targetOutputs                      // Map of commandOutput() for all targets
+                    //      }
+                    //  }
+                }
             }